Don't fear the unlabelled: safe semi-supervised learning via simple debiasing: Experiments

+We compare PseudoLabel and DePseudoLabel on CIFAR-10 and MNIST.
+We test the influence of the hyperparameters $\lambda$ and report the accuracy, the cross-entropy and the expected calibration error (ECE, \citealp{guo2017calibration}) at the epoch of best validation accuracy using 10\% of $n_l$ as the validation set.

-MNIST is an advantageous dataset for SSL as the cluster assumption holds.
-We compare PseudoLabel and DePseudoLabel for a LeNet-like architecture using $n_l=1000$ labelled data on 10 different splits of the training dataset into a labelled and unlabelled set.
+\textbf{MNIST} is an advantageous dataset for SSL since classes are well-separated.
+We train a LeNet-like architecture using $n_l=1000$ labelled data on 10 different splits of the training dataset into a labelled and unlabelled set.
 Models are then evaluated using the standard $10,000$ test samples.
-We used 10\% of $n_l$ as the validation set.
-We test the influence of the hyperparameter $\lambda$ and report the accuracy, the loss and the expected calibration error (ECE, \citealp{guo2017calibration}) at the epoch of best validation accuracy, see Figure \ref{fig:MNIST} and Appendix \ref{section:MNIST}.

-In this exemple SSL and DeSSL have the almost the same accuracy for all $\lambda$, however, DeSSL seems to be alway better calibrated.
-In order to break the cluster assumption, we reproduced the same experiment on a modified MNIST.
-Indeed, we had label noise by replacing the true label for 20\% of the dataset by a randomly sampled label, see Figure \ref{fig:MNIST_LN}.
-In this setting, DeSSL performs better for large $\lambda$ in term of accuracy and also provides a better calibration.
+Results are reported in Figure \ref{fig:MNIST} and Appendix \ref{section:MNIST}.
+In this example SSL and DeSSL have almost the same accuracy for all $\lambda$, however, DeSSL seems to be always better calibrated.